fogmaze/PPPlayer/README.md

 - **normalB60**: Set the model mode to normal with configuration 'B60'.
 - **normalBR**: Set the model mode to normal with configuration 'BR'.

-Feel free to customize the script according to your specific use case and requirements.